lbertenasco/keep3r-oracle/README.md

 npm run deploy:restricted
 ```

-2. Send Luciano the address of the deployed contract
+2. Create a PR appending your restricted keep3rV1 oracle job address to the end of this README

 ### Deploy customizable